Alma Fonda Fina

 Restaurant in Denver, Colorado, U.S.

 Alma Fonda Fina is a Mexican restaurant in Denver, Colorado.
 It was established in December 2023, by Johnny and Kasie Curiel.
 In 2024, the restaurant earned one Michelin star.

 Description

 The menu consists of Mexican foods, including carnitas from pork belly and tacos on tortillas made of sourdough flour.

 History

-Alma Fonda Fina was opened in December 2023 by couple Johnny and Kasie Curiel, in the space previously occupied by Truffle Table.
+Alma Fonda Fina opened in December 2023 by couple Johnny and Kasie Curiel, in the space previously occupied by Truffle Table.

 Reception

 In 2024, Alma Fonda Fina earned one Michelin star, denoting "high-quality cooking, worth a stop".